niniltp/nodejs-ece-ing4-project/README.md

 ## Run tests

-To run unit tests, use
+To run tests, use
 `npm run test`

+*LevelDB with nodejs prevents from doing unit testing properly because of lockers which block concurrent acces to the DB.
+The DB cannot be cleaned between each tests and the solution would be to create a seperate db folder for each test.*

 ## API
 ### Base URL